kamilazdybal/PCAfold/docs/tutorials/demo-pca-on-sampled-data-sets.rst

   [7830, 16903, 19959, 5308]

-We begin by generating a sampling using the already identified clusters and perform manual sampling.
-Suppose that we'd like to severely under-represent the two largest clusters and over-represent the features of the two smallest clusters.
+We begin by generating a manual sampling using the already identified clusters.
+Suppose that we would like to severely under-represent the two largest clusters and over-represent the features of the two smallest clusters.
 Let's select 7000 samples from :math:`k_0`, 1000 samples from :math:`k_1`, 1000 samples from :math:`k_2` and 5000 samples from :math:`k_3`: